stackbit-projects/online-shopping-mauritius-91057/content/pages/index.md

     image: images/5.jpg
     content: >
       Mauritius Online is your guide to the growing sector of online shopping in Mauritius.
-We have selected, independently tested and reviewed the most popular Mauritius online shops and delivery services.
+We have collected the most popular Mauritius online shops and delivery services.
+Our reviews are based on the customers feedbacks and independent reviews available online.
     actions:
       - label: Get Started
         url: /docs